 Secure your marriage by speaking with a lawyer about a prenuptial agreement or postnuptial agreement.
 Set up an appointment by calling us today at (979) 200-6556.

-A prenuptial agreement must be in accordance with the Uniform Premarital Agreement Act to be legally enforceable.
-The following is required for prenups to be valid:
+A valid prenuptial agreement must be in accordance with the Uniform Premarital Agreement Act to be legally enforceable.
+The following is required for prenups:

-- It must be in writing and include a full disclosure of assets, debts, and liabilities.
+- Full disclosure of assets, debts, and liabilities.
 Without complete transparency, a judge can void your prenup.

-- It must be executed in preparation for marriage.
-However, it must also be drafted well before the wedding date, as it can be considered void if one of the spouses felt pressured to sign.
+- It must also be drafted well before the wedding date, as it can be considered void if one of the spouses felt pressured to sign.

 - It does not have to be supported by consideration